sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [GraphOnline](https://graphonline.ru/en/) : Useful tool for visualizing Graphs
 - [Data Structure Visualization](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) : Perfect website for visually learning Algorithms
 - [IDE Onlang](https://ide.onelang.io) : Write in one language and get the same result in other languages.
+- [Pad.new](https://pad.new) : Free cloud-based IDE to run code and databases in almost any language
 - [PullRequest](https://www.pullrequest.com/) : Code review as a service from vetted, professional reviewers
 - [Python Visualizer](http://pythontutor.com/visualize.html) : Watch the execution of basic Python, Java, C++, etc. code step-by-step.
 Recommended for new programmers and the Canadian Computing Competition.
 - [Extends Class](https://extendsclass.com/) : Online developer tools: REST and SOAP clients, SQLite browser, testers (Regex, XPath, JSONPath) and other tools (Encoders, Converters and formatters)